gwcoffey/gwcoffey.com/content/archive/forhire/_index.md

 ---
 title: For Hire Archive
-date: 2023-02-12
+date: 2007-02-27
 ---

-# For Hire Archive

 In the past I was occasionally hired to write documentation and whitepapers for software systems.
 I have archived some of these here.
+A lot of my for-hire writing is lost.

 ## My Writing